Early education funding for children with SEND

 Disability Access Fund (DAF)

-They do not have to take up the full entitlement to be eligible.
-(Four-year-olds in primary school reception classes are not eligible for DAF funding)
+Please note that four-year-olds in primary school reception classes are not eligible for DAF funding.

 SEN Inclusion Fund